Rhys Thomas (comedian): Career

 In April 2009, Thomas appeared in BBC switch's show, Winging it, playing the character of a music mogul, and wrote and starred in Above Their Stations, a sitcom pilot about Police Community Support Officers for BBC Three, also starring Simon Day, Dudley Sutton and Denis Lawson.
 He also created, co-wrote and co-produced Brian Pern, a series of online spoof blogs starring Simon Day as Brian Pern, an ageing progressive rock musician based on Peter Gabriel, Brian Eno and other intelligent, politically active rock artists of that ilk.
 In 2014, The Life of Rock with Brian Pern was broadcast on BBC Four, a series directed, produced and co-written by Thomas.
 A second series was broadcast on BBC Two, and a third series was broadcast on BBC Four in early 2016.
 A final one-off special aired in spring 2017.
 The series were memorable for the number of cameos and guest appearances by real life musicians, actors and personalities who appeared.

 He was the lead in the critically acclaimed Channel 4 comedy-drama Sirens, first broadcast in June 2011.

 In November 2013 Thomas appeared in the one-off 50th anniversary comedy homage The Five(ish) Doctors Reboot.

-From 2016 to 2018 and again in 2020, Thomas wrote and directed an annual comedy review show on BBC Four A Year in the Life of a Year reviewing the happenings of the previous year.
+From 2016 to 2020, Thomas wrote and directed an annual comedy review show on BBC Four A Year in the Life of a Year reviewing the happenings of the previous year.

+In 2019 Rhys Thomas and Lucy Montgomery wrote and starred the BBC One comedy special BUMPS also starring Amanda Redman, Clarke Peters and Lisa McGrillis.
+The show follows a 62 year old woman (Redman) who decides to have a baby with a donor.
+Series was indefinitely postponed due to COVID.

-His latest project, Dodger, a prequel to Oliver Twist first aired on CBBC on 6th February 2022.
-Following a positive audience reaction, it then also aired on BBC One on 13th March 2022.
-A second series has yet to be announced.
-Thomas, Montgomery and other cast members also partook in a BBC Education Series about the Victorian Era for schools.
+His latest project, Dodger, a prequel to Oliver Twist first aired on BBC One on 13 March 2022.
+Rhys directed all ten episodes, acted as showrunner and co wrote the series with Lucy Montgomery.
+The series won BAFTA, RTS and Writer’s Guild Awards and has sold all over the world.

+Three new specials were filmed in the summer of 2022.
+The programme won a BAFTA and RTS Award for Best Scripted Children's Programme in 2022.

+The latest Dodger, a 60 minute Christmas Special called ‘Coronation’ will air on BBC One at Christmas starring Christopher Eccleston as Fagin with Toby Stephens, Simon Callow, Paul Whitehouse, Nicola Coughlan and Lenny Rush.

+Four specials then followed, ‘Train’ in November 2022, ‘Christmas’, ‘Bag Egg’ an Easter Special in April 2023 and a Christmas special, also in 2023.